Hyundai wants to turn your smartphone into a car key

-Hyundai on Monday unveiled a smartphone-based digital key that is capable of functions such as unlocking and locking the doors, starting the car, and more.
-The automaker said it may begin introducing near-filed communication on its cars as s soon as this year in some markets.
+Hyundai on Monday unveiled a smartphone-based digital key that can unlock and lock the doors, start the car, and more.
+The automaker said it may begin introducing near-filed communication on its cars as soon as this year in some markets.

 The digital key tech is part of Hyundai's move toward car-sharing, which it expects will take off in the future.
-The digital key can be shared with four people once the owner authorizes.
-If the owner loans their car out as part of a car-sharing service, they can also block the certain features.
-Even further, the owner can set alerts for if the car exits a certain area or travels above certain speeds.
-The digital key can also work to simply unlock the trunk for a delivery person to place a package inside.
+The digital key can be shared with four people once the owner authorizes the others.
+If the owner loans their car out as part of a car-sharing service, they can also block certain features.
+Even further, the owner can set alerts for if the car exits a certain area or travels faster than certain speeds.
+The digital key can also unlock the trunk for a delivery person to place a package inside.

 READ THIS: Hyundai's new airbag system aims to protect in secondary collisions

 Outside of car sharing, the digital key does have a few other neat tricks.
 For each authorized user, the digital key remembers settings.
-For instance, when the driver approaches the car, the digital key communicates via near-field communication technologoy to identify the user.
+For instance, when the driver approaches the car, the digital key communicates via near-field communication technology to identify the user.
 Then, the mirrors, seats, audio, and climate settings are configured to the driver's preset preference.
-All the driver needs to do is have the phone a few inches from the door handle to unlock or lock the car, and then place the phone on a wireless charging pad to start the vehicle.
+All the driver needs to do is have the phone a few inches from the door handle, and then place the phone on a wireless charging pad to start the vehicle.

 DON'T MISS: Hyundai introduces fingerprint scanner to unlock cars in China